taehoryu/arepo-tutorial/source/Session7.rst

 .. code-block:: console

-   $ python3 snapshot_binary.py
+   $ python3 plot_binary.py

+or you can use a Jupyter notebook file ``plot_binary.ipynb``.

-then, you will get a series of images, for example,
+Then, you will get a series of images, for example,

 At t = 0